openssl/technical-policies/policies/coding-style.md

 Use uppercase prefix like `EVP_` or `OSSL_CMP_` for public (API) symbols.

-Do not encode the type into a name (so-called Hungarian notation).
+Do not encode the type into a name (so-called Hungarian notation, e.g., `int iAge`).

 Align names to terms and wording used in standards and RFCs.